Taxes · May 24, 2024

 When the IRS granted tax-exempt status to your church or group, it recognized that the organization's mission wasn't focused on creating profits.
 Therefore, it agreed not to tax the income your group generates in connection with fulfilling its goals.

-To help determine whether your organization is generating non-tax-exempt income, ask yourself the following questions, which are based on IRS's criteria for unrelated business income:
+To help determine whether your organization is generating non-tax-exempt income, ask yourself the following questions, which are based on the IRS's criteria for unrelated business income:

 1. Is the activity designed to make a profit?